-The PFAS results listed above are for the main Fairchild Distribution System for contaminants that either have an associated SAL, or were above their respective Minimum Reporting Limits (MRL).
-For PFAS sampling results for contaminants not listed, or for Geographically Separated Units/Locations, please contact Bioenvironmental Engineering.
+The PFAS results listed below are for the main Fairchild Distribution System for contaminants that either have an associated SAL, or were above their respective Minimum Reporting Limits (MRL).
+For PFAS sampling results for Geographically Separated Units/Locations, please contact Bioenvironmental Engineering.
+As of March 2025, Course of action plans are being revised to filtrate PFAS from secondary well.